 Admission to Juris Doctor (J.D.) degree programs is generally competitive.
 All ABA-approved law schools require applicants to sit for the Law School Admission Test (LSAT).
 Along with LSAT scores, admission is determined by an applicant's education, work experience, propensity for law, and general character.
 Some applicants may be required to sit for interviews and submit certified transcripts.

 J.D. degree programs typically take three years of full-time study to complete.
 The first year of law school usually focuses on general law courses, such as contracts, criminal law, and legal writing.
-In the final years, students usually study a specialty, such as corporate or labor law.
+In the final years, students usually develop a specialty, such as corporate or labor law.

 To gain additional experience with law and the legal process, students may participate in mock trials, contribute to law journal publications, and receive hands-on, supervised training in legal clinics.
 Some programs also incorporate clerkship programs, in which students work with attorneys at law firms and legal departments.
 Clerks may be responsible for drafting legal documents, working with judges, and conducting legal research.